Lapin0t/phd-manuscript/main/02_games.typ

 #remark[
   The weak bisimulation map can be understood quite simply.
 Given a pre-relator $cF$ over
-  $Sigma$ and a relation on outputs, it relates interaction trees which both "reduce" to some smaller trees, peeling away some number of silent steps, then both emit "synchronized" moves, as constrained by $itree.RS$, and finally are related by $cF$.
+  $Sigma$ and a relation on outputs, it relates interaction trees which both "reduce" to some smaller trees, peeling away some number of silent steps, then both emit "synchronized" moves as constrained by $itree.RS$, i.e., both return, silent or visible moves, and finally the resulting subtrees are related by $cF$.
 ]

 We can now give a first batch of easy properties on weak bisimilarity and weak bisimulation